wieslawsoltes/ChatGPT/README.md

--p, --pattern <pattern>                    The search string to match against the names of files in the input directory -r, --recursive                            Recurse into subdirectories of input directory search -e, --extension <extension>                The output file extension --temperature <temperature>                What sampling temperature to use, between 0 and 2.
+-p, --pattern <pattern>                    The search string to match against the names of files in the input directory -r, --recursive                            Recurse into subdirectories of input directory search -e, --extension <extension>                The output file extension -s, --settingsFile <settingsfile>          The relative or absolute path to the settings file --temperature <temperature>                What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 --topP <topp>                              An alternative to sampling with temperature, called nucleus sampling, where the model considers the results of the tokens with top_p probability mass.
 So 0.1 means only the tokens comprising the top 10% probability mass are considered.
 --presencePenalty <presencepenalty>        Number between -2.0 and 2.0.
 Positive values penalize new tokens based on whether they appear in the text so far, increasing the model's likelihood to talk about new topics.